mlubinsky/mlubinsky.github.com/airflow/README.md

 ### backfilling
 - running workflows back in time.
 This is only possible of course if external dependencies such as the availability of data can be met.
 What makes backfilling especially useful is the ability to rerun partial workflows.
 If the fetching of data is not possible back in time or is a very lengthy process you’d like to avoid, you can rerun partial workflows with backfilling.

+### XCom
+a utility that was introduced to allow tasks to exchange small pieces of metadata.
+This is a useful feature if you want task A to tell task B that a large dataframe was written to a known location in cloud storage

 ### Executors
 Inside airflow.cfg the executor is defined: